Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Introduction

-In the present study, we investigate a possible edge-induced spin-density wave (SDW) in a three-orbital Hubbard model describing the Dirac nodal line systems of single-component molecular conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$].
+In this study, we investigate a possible edge-induced spin-density wave (SDW) in a three-orbital Hubbard model describing the Dirac nodal line systems of the single-component molecular conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$].
 We observe incommensurate nesting on the Fermi arc of the edge state.
 Using real-space-dependent random-phase approximation (RPA), we show that, in the vicinity of charge neutral, SDW is induced on the expected surface because of nesting and Coulomb interactions.
 Because the strength of nesting and the nesting vector are quite sensitive to carrier doping, observations on the magnetic structure will precisely determine the amount of carrier doping.

-In Sec.~I I, we develop three-orbital tight-binding models of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] based on Wannier fitting of the first-principles calculation.
-In addition, we incorporate spin--orbit coupling (SOC) into the model, based on the Kane--Mele model.\cite{Kane-Mele2005,T.Osada2018,T.Osada2019} We then revise the tight-binding model of [Pt(dmdt)$_2$] created in our previous study,\cite{T.Kawamura2020} because the revised model is more convenient than the old one.
-In Sec.~I I I, we calculate the edge state and LDOS of [Ni(dmdt)$_2$] at the edge.
-In Sec.~\hbox{I V}, we calculate the longitudinal and transverse spin susceptibilities of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$], using real spatial RPA, and discuss the magnetic structure at the edge.
-Finally, in the Appendix, we discuss the validity of the three-orbital tight-binding model of [Ni(dmdt)$_2$].
+In Sect.
+2, we develop three-orbital tight-binding models of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] based on the Wannier fitting of the first-principles calculation.
+In addition, we incorporate spin--orbit coupling (SOC) into the model based on the Kane--Mele model.\cite{Kane-Mele2005,T.Osada2018,T.Osada2019} We then revise the tight-binding model of [Pt(dmdt)$_2$] created in our previous study,\cite{T.Kawamura2020} because the revised model is more convenient than the old one.
+In Sect.
+3, we derive the longitudinal and transverse spin susceptibilities on the basis of the real-space-dependent RPA of the Hubbard model.
+In Sect.
+4, we calculate the edge state and LDOS of [Ni(dmdt)$_2$] at the edge.
+In Sect.
+5, we calculate the longitudinal and transverse spin susceptibilities of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] by real-space-dependent RPA, and we discuss the magnetic structure at the edge.
+In Sect.
+6, a summary and a discussion are given.
+Finally, in Appendix, we discuss the validity of the three-orbital tight-binding model of [Ni(dmdt)$_2$].

-\section{Tight-binding model}
+\section{Tight-Binding Model}

+In this section, we construct tight-binding models of the single-component molecular conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] on the basis of the Wannier fitting of the first-principles calculation.
+The microscopic models of many molecular conductors such as the BEDT-TTF system can be constructed with one molecular orbit, which extends throughout a molecule.
+However, those of the single-component molecular conductors are constructed with multiple orbits in a molecule, which is called fragment orbits\cite{H.Seo2008,H.Seo2013,M.Tsuchiizu2011,M.Tsuchiizu2012}.
+We have already developed a tight-binding model of [Pt(dmdt)$_2$] in our previous study\cite{T.Kawamura2020}.
+However, it is inconvenient to calculate the edge state and spin susceptibility.
+Therefore, we reconstruct that old model into a clear representation in this study.
+Because the model of [Ni(dmdt)$_2$] is formally the same as that of [Pt(dmdt)$_2$], we uniformly represent the tight-binding models of the two materials.
+Their differences are in hopping energies and site potentials.